Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/data_quality_azure.md

 ### Using environment variables in configuration files

-It is possible to use environment variables in a configuration file for Data Quality.
+It is possible to use environment variables in a configuration file for data quality.
 Placeholders in the form of `{ENV_VAR_NAME}` will be replaced with the corresponding environment variable values.
 For example, you can pass the ADLS name using an environment variable: